 It’s not the manufacturers’ fault that take-up has been so slow - they’re pumping out more electric-powered cars than ever.

-Plenty of people know about electric cars now, but the hands-on experience for the general public hasn’t come as it has in other markets overseas.
+Plenty of people know about electric cars now, but the hands-on experience for the general public hasn’t come as easily it has in other markets overseas.

 Read next: Nissan Leaf: Before the Bandwagon

-It’s the second-generation Leaf which was launched mid-2019 and costs $49,990 before on-road costs.
+It’s the second-generation Leaf which was launched mid-2019 and is priced at $49,990 before on-road costs.

 I have the ability to charge it at home, though a quick Google search has revealed a type 2 charger is only a kilometre from my place.